J3 Advisory Planning Defects Insurance

 Planning Defects Insurance is a form of legal indemnity insurance designed to protect against risks arising from defects or irregularities in planning, consent and title matters that could result in enforcement action, injunctions or financial loss.

-The cover can respond to a wide range of planning-related and associated legal defects.
-This may include the lack of planning permission and/or building regulations approval, breaches of planning conditions, breach of covenants, lack of listed building consent, conservation area consent issues, subject always to the specific insurer wording and policy structure.
+The cover can respond to a wide range of planning and associated legal defects, including the lack of planning permission or building regulations approval, breaches of planning conditions, breach of covenant, lack of listed building consent and conservation area consent issues, subject to the insurer’s policy wording and structure.

-Where a local authority or third party takes enforcement action, the policy can respond to the legal and professional costs associated with defending the action, complying with an enforcement notice, rectifying or regularising the works, or applying for retrospective consent where appropriate.
-In circumstances where unauthorised works cannot be retained, the insurance may cover the cost of removal and making good any resulting damage to the remainder of the property.
+Where a local authority or third party takes enforcement action, the policy can respond to legal and professional costs associated with defending the action, complying with an enforcement notice, rectifying or regularising the works, or applying for retrospective consent where appropriate.

 Planning Defects Insurance FAQs